ietf/www.ietf.org/Introduction to the IETF.md

 ## <a id="meetings">IETF Meetings</a>

-The IETF holds three week-long meetings a year with the primary goal of helping Working Groups get their tasks done, and promoting cross-WG discussions.
-In-person participation at IETF meetings now averages between 1000 and 1500 participants, with hundreds of additional participants joining remotely.
-These meetings rotate around the globe.
+The IETF holds three week-long meetings a year.
+Onsite participation averages between 1000 and 1500 participants.
+Every effort is made to integrate the 600+ remote participants into the overall meeting experience.

-IETF meetings are very different from standard computer industry conferences as there is no exposition hall, no sales staff and the sessions are mostly meetings of existing or proposed working groups who meet to discuss their ongoing work.
-There are generally several concurrent session tracks.

-WG sessions at IETF meetings are not decision making and any consensus reached during a session must be referred to the WG mailing list to see if it has consensus support across all WG participants, not just those that participated in the session.

-To assist newcomers, there are tutorials and networking sessions, and often several social events open to all participants.
-Additionally, there is a plenary session for the IETF to meet as a whole, and where the various leadership bodies report on their activities and take questions from the participants.

-All sessions have live remote participation support and recordings of the sessions are posted on YouTube soon after they are recorded.
-The full proceedings of all IETF meetings (agenda, sessions materials, recordings, chat logs, etc) are archived and permanently available online after the meeting.

-IETF meetings are operated on a cost-recovery basis and participants are charged a fee to participate, whether in person or remotely, as sponsorship income does not cover the full cost.
-There is a "no questions asked" remote participation fee waiver available to anyone for whom the fee would be a barrier to participation.

-Individual Working Groups can choose to hold interim meetings outside of the regular IETF meeting cycle.
-These are often remote-only and are always free to participate in.
+IETF meetings are very different from standard industry conferences as they are working meetings with the primary goal of helping Working Groups (WGs) get their tasks done, and the secondary goal of promoting mixing among the WGs.
+For that reason, most of the agenda is comprised of multiple simultaneous sessions for Working Groups.
+There is no exposition hall and only a small section of the agenda is set aside for tutorials, industry presentations, panel sessions, and opportunities for the whole community to come together.

+For more information see [Guide to IETF Meetings](https://www.ietf.org/meeting/guide-ietf-meetings/).